-In an effort to reduce the amount of paper mailed to stockholders' homes and to help lower the Company's printing and postage costs, stockholders can elect to receive future News Corporation proxy materials electronically instead of by mail.
-The Company highly recommends that you consider electronic delivery of these documents as it helps lower the Company's costs and reduce the amount of paper mailed to your home.
-If you are interested in participating in this electronic delivery program, you should select the "Electronic Delivery" link in the "Investor Relations" section of the Company's website at www.newscorp.com.
-You may resume receiving copies of these documents by mail at any time by selecting the appropriate stockholder link on this enrollment page and canceling your participation in this program.
+Stockholders can elect to receive future News Corporation proxy materials electronically instead of by mail.
+The Company highly recommends that you consider electronic delivery of these documents as it helps lower the Company's printing and postage costs and reduce the amount of paper mailed to your home.
+You may opt into the electronic delivery program at www.newscorp.com under "Investor Relations-Electronic Delivery."
+You may resume receiving copies of these documents by mail at any time by canceling your participation in the electronic delivery program through the same link.